citedrive/citedrive-docs/docs/bibtex/intro.md

 # Introduction to BibTeX

+BibTeX, by [Oren Patashnik](https://en.wikipedia.org/wiki/Oren_Patashnik) and [Leslie Lamport ](http://lamport.org/)(1985),  is a reference management software for collecting and formatting references and is commonly used in conjunction with LaTeX.

+## CiteDrive
+!!!
+CiteDrive provides native support for BibTeX, with all reference types and fields.
+Try it out right now - for free!

 ## Format

 Each literature source (book, paper, etc.) can be stored with the information attributes needed for citation and for inclusion in the bibliography in the following way: